 From how to outline a speech to regulating their emotions, overcoming anxiety, making proper introductions, leading impromptu talks, delivering speeches with confident body language, and debating opponents in front of others, public speaking tutoring courses deliver an endless array of invaluable tools.
 Affordable, 8-week Toastmaster public speaking courses like those offered by Monster Education are sure to transform a student’s entire life and strengthen virtually all their relationships.

-Both my dad and my husband have been involved with Toastmasters for work-related reasons.
+A few members of my family have been involved with Toastmasters for work-related reasons.
 I remember them going to weekly meetings, preparing their speeches, and talking about giving feedback to their peers.
 They had a safe, fun environment in which to work on these skills with friends.
 At other speaking events we attended, Dad would comment on the number of times a speaker used “um” in his presentations.
 Today, I still notice that—and try very hard to avoid using “um” when I’m speaking or recording videos!

 Statistics say that 74% of people (both men and women) suffer from the fear of public speaking, also known as glossophobia.
 More people turn to self-help books for this topic than any other alone.
 Helping your kids overcome this fear at a young age, or learn the skills to stand up and speak despite their fear, will put them on the path to success in whatever educational or career goals they may have.